lynch school of education

 The Lynch School of Education, in cooperation with the Carroll School of Management, offers an 18-credit minor in Applied Psychology and Human Development, which is open to fifteen Carroll School undergraduates each year.
 This minor may interest you if you wish to (1) deepen your knowledge of human behavior in the areas of psychology, human development, and learning in preparation for a career in fields such as human resource management, marketing research, or advertising; (2) gain specialized knowledge in certain specific areas of human resources management, for example: counseling, training, personnel assessment, family crisis assistance, drug, and alcohol abuse programs, and aging/elderly care; or (3) prepare for employment in a government or private sector social services organization.

-All Connell School of Nursing majors may minor in General Education.
+All Connell School of Nursing majors may minor in General Education/Foundation in Education.
 More information about this minor is below.

 Minors for Connell School of Nursing, College of Arts and Sciences, and Carroll School of Management Majors